Free shore access

 Another excellent snorkeling spot (the Coral Garden) is located a few hundred meters south of the wreck.
-Most of snorkeling tours to the USS Liberty also includes a stop on this site.
+Most snorkeling tours to the USS Liberty also include a stop on this site.

 There is a choice of dive centers, hotels, restaurants and supermarkets on the beach and between the main road and the beach.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.